Ac6Embedded/apollo-docs/docs/security/cra/documentation-and-sbom.md

 ```

 **Embedded-specific expectations (what good looks like):**
-- **Update UX is explicit:** “how do I trigger an update?”, “how do I verify status?”, “what happens on failure?”, “how do I recover?”
+- **Update UX is explicit:** "how do I trigger an update?", "how do I verify status?", "what happens on failure?", "how do I recover?"
 - **Security posture is explicit:** which services are exposed, which are disabled, default credentials policy (ideally: none), debug state in production.
-- **Scope boundary is explicit:** what is inside the product’s responsibility vs external infrastructure (e.g., gateways, mobile apps, cloud endpoints).
+- **Scope boundary is explicit:** what is inside the product's responsibility vs external infrastructure (e.g., gateways, mobile apps, cloud endpoints).

 ---